Spring is Coming

 This is often linked directly to flat feet.
 Without a proper arch to support your step, your foot is more likely to collapse inward.
 This can lead to a whole host of issues, including heel pain (plantar fasciitis), shin splints, and even pain that travels up to your knees, hips, and lower back.
 Your body is a connected system, and when your foundation is misaligned, it can throw everything else off balance.

-Signs You Might Have Flat Feet
+How to Tell If You Have Flat Feet

 Wondering if you have flat feet?
 There’s a simple test you can do right now.
 Sit in a chair and cross one leg over the other, so your ankle is resting on the opposite knee.
 Now, look at the inside of your foot.
 Do you see a clear arch?
 If an arch appears while you’re sitting but vanishes when you stand, you likely have flexible flat feet.
 If your foot remains flat in both positions, you may have rigid flat feet.